 The most important barrier is the one that prevents your feet being sprayed with water from winter roads in the first place.
 Fit full-length, frame-fitting mudguards.
 Aside from the SKS Longboard, most are a little short.
 You can extend them with a longer mudflap, such as the SKS Mudguard Spoiler or the RAW Mudflap – or a home-made alternative using plastic from, for example, an ice-cream tub.

-Alternatively, use your normal shoes with overshoes; they’re available to fit street shoes or bike shoes.
-Most use wetsuit-like neoprene material for insulation.
+Alternatively, using your normal shoes with overshoes will help keep your feet warm when cycling.
+They’re available to fit street shoes or bike shoes, and most use wetsuit-like neoprene material for insulation.
 Walker’s gaiters also work to keep your socks dry.
 Whatever footwear you use, ensure it’s dry before you put it on again.
 Scrunched up newspaper inside helps draw out moisture from shoes and boots.